57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 	);
 }
 ```
 If you finish the code there, click the widget button.
-Then you can log in to the EOA wallet you like.
+Then, you can log in to the EOA wallet you like.
 In this demo, we use the [Metamask](https://metamask.io/).

 ### Connecting the EOA Wallet to the AA Wallet
 Refer to the [example](https://docs.dynamic.xyz/account-abstraction/aa-providers/alchemy) of Dynamic, which links the EOA wallet with Alchemy's AA wallet.
 The main task is to pass the Signer to Alchemy for its use.
 Alchemy will create a smart contract wallet called a Client.
 Through the Client, you can obtain the wallet address and balance, and of course, you can also use the Client to conduct transactions.